Neil Heywood

-Neil Heywood (20 October 1970 – 14 November 2011) was an English businessman who worked in China.
-He was associated with Bo Xilai (the former Chinese Communist Party Committee Secretary for Chongqing, and a member of the Politburo of the Chinese Communist Party).
+Neil Heywood (20 October 1970 – 14 November 2011) was an English businessman.
+The great-grandson of John Barr Affleck, Britain's Consul General in Tianjin from 1935 to 1938, Heywood lived and worked in China from the early 1990s and became associated with the Bo Xilai family.
+In 2011, he was murdered by Bo's wife Gu Kailai in Chongqing after a business dispute.
+His death sparked a major political scandal and precipitated Bo's downfall in 2012.

-Heywood was found dead in a hotel room in Chongqing, and initial official reports (which have subsequently been challenged) attributed his death to alcohol poisoning.
-Media reports have suggested the former chief of police under Bo, Wang Lijun, may have had information concerning Heywood's death.

-Months after Heywood's death (6 February 2012), Wang fled to the US consulate in Chengdu, and allegedly told US diplomats of Heywood having been poisoned, and Bo's family was involved in corruption.
-The incident precipitated Bo's high-profile sacking two weeks later.
-According to a reinvestigation by the Chinese authorities, evidence indicates Heywood was murdered, with Bo Xilai's wife Gu Kailai and Zhang Xiaojun, an orderly at Bo's home, being "highly suspected", according to Xinhua News.
-On 26 July 2012, Gu Kailai was charged with the murder of Heywood and in August was convicted of the crime.

 Personal life

 Born in 1970, Heywood attended Harrow School, an independent school for boys.
 He graduated in international relations from the University of Warwick.

 Fluent in Chinese, Heywood spent more than a decade in China.
-He was married to Wang Lulu (王露露), a Chinese national from Dalian, and the couple had two children; a boy named Peter, and a daughter, Olivia, who were ages 7 and 11, respectively, at the time of his death.
+He was married to Wang Lulu (王露露), a Chinese national from Dalian, and the couple had two children; a boy named George, and a daughter, Olivia, who were ages 7 and 11, respectively, at the time of his death.
 Both children attend the Beijing branch of Dulwich College.

 The family lived in a private, tree-lined neighbourhood of villas on the outskirts of Beijing.
-Heywood drove a Jaguar S-Type, with a Union Jack bumper sticker.
+Heywood drove a second-hand Jaguar S-Type, with a Union Jack bumper sticker.